-The property is accessed via a private access road from the nearest publicly maintained road.
-Although unmade, the access is considered adequate for the expected traffic flow, but maintenance liabilities could be established.
-It is assumed that all necessary rights of access are reserved in favour of the subjects within the Title Deeds.
+The subjects are served by a private access road from the publicly maintained road, although unmade, the access is considered adequate for the expected traffic flow. maintenance liabilities could be established.
+It is assumed all necessary rights of access are reserved in favour of the subjects within the Title Deeds.